-I. Timeframe for Resolution
+G. Timeframe for Resolution

-The investigation of all reports will be completed promptly and without undue delay.
-The College strives to complete investigations as quickly as possible while ensuring that all investigations are conducted thoroughly and equitably.
-Generally, the resolution process will be completed by the College within 60-90 business days.
-Extenuating circumstances may arise that require the investigation process to extend beyond these timeframes, including, for instance: the complexity and severity of a complaint, if there is a parallel criminal investigation, or if the investigation occurs during school breaks or between school years.
-In general, a complainant and respondent can expect to receive periodic updates as to the status of the review or investigation.
+The investigation of all complaints will be completed promptly and without undue delay.
+The College strives to resolve complaints as quickly as possible while ensuring that all investigations and resolution procedures are conducted thoroughly and equitably.
+While the College has provided the below timeframes as general guidelines, extenuating circumstances may arise that require the resolution process to extend beyond these timeframes, including, for instance: the complexity and severity of a complaint, if there is a parallel criminal investigation, or if the investigation occurs during school breaks or between school years.